-These White Chocolate Candy Cane Drop cookies are the perfect cookies for Christmas or for your cookie exchange!
-Baked with white chocolate chips and candy cane bits, they are beautiful and festive!
+These White Chocolate Candy Cane Cookies are the perfect cookies for Christmas or for your cookie exchange!
+Baked with white chocolate chips and peppermint candies, these will become your new favorite holiday cookie!

 Yes, refreshing.
 Like skiing down the Alps, the powder flying in your face, sheer joy oozing from every pore.
 Exhilarating.
 Transcendent.
 Life-changing.
 O.K.
 I may be overselling these a bit, but not much.
 Try them.
 You’ll see.